 Skylar X. Wei*, Anushri Dixit*, Shashank Tomar, and Joel W. Burdick.
 "Moving Obstacle Avoidance: a Data-Driven Risk-Aware Approach."
 In IEEE Control System Letters (2022).

 David D. Fan, Kyohei Otsu, Yuki Kubo, Anushri Dixit, Joel Burdick, and Ali-Akbar Agha-Mohammadi.
 "STEP: Stochastic Traversability Evaluation and Planning for Risk-Aware Off-road Navigation."
 In Robotics: Science and Systems, pp. 1-21.
 RSS Foundation (2021).

-Recent news: (Upcoming) I will be giving invited seminars on "Risk-Aware Planning and Control in Unstructured Environments" at UT Austin, UCLA, Penn, and Michigan.
-(Upcoming) I will be starting as a postdoc at Princeton in Prof. Anirudha Majumdar's group in March.
+Recent news: (March 2023) Our paper titled "Adaptive Conformal Prediction for Motion Planning among Dynamic Agents" was accepted to the 5th Annual Learning for Dynamics & Control Conference.
+(March 2023) I started as a postdoc at Princeton in Prof. Anirudha Majumdar's group.
 (Feb 2023) Honored to be recognized for Outstanding Service as Reviewer of the IEEE Control System Letters - 2022.
 (Feb 2023) Successfully defended my thesis!
 (Dec 2022) Skylar Wei and I received the Outstanding Student Paper Award at CDC 2022 for our paper titled "Moving Obstacle Avoidance: A data-driven, risk-aware approach".
 (Nov 2022) I was named a Rising Star in Data Science by the UChicago DSI Institute.
 (Oct 2022) Presented at the UW Robotics Colloquium.